 For purposes of implementing the provisions of the Fixing America's Surface Transportation (FAST) Act, the Federal Highway Administration (FHWA), and the Federal Transit Administration (FTA) jointly issued revised planning regulations governing the development of the Long Range Transportation Plans (the Plan) and Transportation Improvement Programs for urbanized areas.
-These regulations are designed to ensure that metropolitan transportation planning and programming are adequate and that
+These regulations are designed to ensure that metropolitan transportation planning and programming are adequate and that the areas are eligible for Federal highway and transit funds.
+One part of the planning regulations requires that the Plan include a financial plan "that demonstrates how the adopted transportation plan can be implemented" and provides supporting regulations in 23 CFR Part 450.324(g)(11):

-Federal Regulation References

-Financial Plan: 23 CFR Part 450.324 (g)(11),
+Federal Regulation References Financial Plan: 23 CFR Part 450.324 (g)(11),